sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 A premium subscription will allow you to activate all premium extensions for one single subscription price.

-The premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
+The premium extensions communicate with The SEO Framework's API server to provide extra functionality.
 This added functionality is optional and its usage differs per extension.

-If the subscription is active, you're allowed to use all premium extensions.
-When the subscription expires or is deactivated, the premium extensions will no longer be accessible.
+When the subscription is active, you're allowed to use all premium extensions.
+If the subscription is expired or deactivated, the premium extensions will no longer be accessible.

 == Installation ==